Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-debugging-vitis.md

 ## Example 4: Debugging Software Using the Vitis Software Platform

-In this example, you will walk through debugging a Hello World application created in [Example 2](./2-using-zynq.md).
+In this example, you will walk through debugging a Hello World application created in [Example 2](./2-using-zynq.md#example-2-creating-and-running-a-hello-world-application).

+### Input and Output Files

+- Input files: Vitis workspace
+- Output files: N/A

+### Debug standalone application in Vitis IDE

 1. In the C/C++ perspective, right-click the Hello_world project and select **Debug As→ Debug Configurations**.